scupit/gcmake-rust/docs/cmake_data_config/cmake_data_configuration_home.md

 # cmake_data Configuration Home

+> `cmake_data.yaml` is the configuration file used for all GCMake projects.
+>
-`cmake_data.yaml` is the GCMake project configuration file.
-It is used to describe configuration elements and project metadata which cannot be inferred from the project structure itself.
+> It is used to describe configuration elements and project metadata which cannot be inferred from the
+> project structure itself.

-Each GCMake project should have a `cmake_data.yaml` in its root directory.
-This includes subprojects and test projects.
+Each GCMake project (including subprojects and test projects) should have a `cmake_data.yaml` in its root directory.

-[Generate a new project](overview.md#common-uses) using the tool itself for a quick working example.
+For a quick working example, see [generating a new project](overview.md#common-uses).
 Alternatively, a complex working example exists in the [GCMake Test Project repository](https://github.com/scupit/gcmake-test-project).